Kenneth “Ken” Charles Kern, age 88, of St.Joe, Indiana passed away peacefully at home on February 4, 2020.

 Ken is survived by his children, Theresa “Terri” Kern (Deb Tatum) of Albuquerque, New Mexico, Cathy (Dennis) Holman of Fort Wayne, and Norm Kern of Franklin, Vermont.
 He leaves behind the family’s close family friend, Mary (Bill) Goudy, his sisters, Helen Kern of Apple Valley, California and Kathie Flory of Ft.
 Wayne, and his faithful furry companion, Sweetie.
 He was blessed with four grandchildren, eight great grandchildren and numerous nieces and nephews.
 In addition to his wife he was preceded in death by his parents, one son Ralph in 2016, and his brother Al in 2005.

 No services are planned at this time.
 Donations may be made in his name to the DeKalb County Humane Shelter, 5221 US 6, Butler, Indiana 46721.
 The family would also like to thank, Dr. Thomas Mason and his staff, the Heartland Hospice employees assigned to Ken’s bedside, Jamie Stark, the local mailman whose mission was more than delivering the mail and to numerous family and friends who watched over Ken on his journey.

 Condolences may be sent to the family at www.fellerandclark.com.

 Arrangements have been entrusted to Feller and Clark Funeral Home in Auburn.

-To send flowers to Kenneth "Ken" Charles Kern's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Kenneth "Ken" Charles Kern, please visit our floral store.